mufeng889/react-auto-route/README.md

 views
 ├── list
 │   ├── home
-│   │   └── index.vue
+│   │   └── index.tsx
 │   ├── detail
-│   │   └── index.vue
+│   │   └── index.tsx
 ```

-> Please don't have the following index.vue on the same level as the folder, this is not part of the agreed upon rules
+> Please don't have the following index.tsx on the same level as the folder, this is not part of the agreed upon rules

 **Error example**

 ```
 views
 ├── list
-│   ├── index.vue
+│   ├── index.tsx
 │   ├── detail
-│   │   └── index.vue
+│   │   └── index.tsx
 ```

 #### Generated routes